craic/arduino_power/README.md

 does it's job and then stops when the power is disconnected.
 Unlike a Raspberry Pi system, there is no risk of corrupting an SD memory card.

-But for some applications you may want to monitor power status and respond to in a more managed way, instead of just shutting down.
+But for some applications you may want to monitor power status and respond in a more managed way, instead of just shutting down.

 Consider a remote sensing device that logs temperature data, for example.
 If the battery runs out